-Additional passive recreational hiking trails may be considered for incorporation on the parcels within the Gore TPA.
-Parcels within the TPA are accessible via Desoto Blvd, 40th Ave SE, 38th Ave SE, and 36th Ave SE.
+Additional passive recreational hiking trails may be considered for incorporation on the parcels within the Gore TPMA.
+Parcels within the TPMA are accessible via Desoto Blvd, 40th Ave SE, 38th Ave SE, 36th Ave SE, and 34th Ave SE.
+The Cypress Cove Conservancy parcel has been developed for public natural resource based educational opportunities containing walking trails, a main building, an education center, a small gazebo, a chickee hut, and a gravel parking lot.